 |Bachelor of Arts (Economics)||University of Prince Edward Island, 2008|

-Following her postgraduate studies, Ms. Rogers went on to pursue a Juris Doctor (formerly known as an LLB degree) at Dalhousie University.
-It was during her time at law school, after analyzing numerous case studies regarding the calculation of loss of income in negligence and medical malpractice suits, that Ms. Rogers's interest in the field of forensic economics developed.
+Given her experience and educational background in economics and law, Rachel Rogers brings a multi-faceted understanding of the field to Brown Economic Consulting Inc. Her proficiency in labour economics and labour law allow her to appreciate the diversity of the clients from various angles.
+After finishing her degree in economics, Ms. Rogers went on to pursue a Juris Doctor (formerly known as an LLB degree) at Dalhousie University.
+It was during her time at law school, after analyzing numerous case studies regarding the calculation of loss of income in negligence and medical malpractice suits, that Ms. Rogers’ interest in the field of forensic economics developed.